PrasannaVenkadesh/Plug-out/README.md

 ###### A Github page with Screenshots is getting ready, Check screenshots before using.

 > Note : This script can be added to System startup applications, so that you need not run everytime.
-Everytime when you start your system, it runs in background and displays notification whenever charge gets full.
+When you start your system, it runs in background and displays notification whenever charge gets full.
 Notification will be repeated every minute, until Unplugging the cable from laptop.